 The headline should set the scene and paint a picture in their head.
 We’re getting them to imagine what life would look like if they had access to your offer, right?
 If they had access to a solution that created this transformation for them without all of these pain points that they’re currently experiencing.

-Speak to the current circumstance they are in.
+Next, you want to speak to the current circumstance they are in.
 What does it look like?
 What does it feel like?
 What thoughts are going through their mind?
 Remind them that they are here, looking at your sales page, because everything they’ve tried before just hasn’t worked!

 Paint a picture of the time they experienced their deepest pain point.
 You could list a few pain points, or you could share one tangible example in detail.

 For your dream client to hand over money and buy your offer, you need to shift some beliefs!
 There are probably some beliefs they have right now that are holding them back from action.
-If they hold on to these beliefs, they’ll never be able to get the transformation they want.
+And if they hold on to these beliefs, they’ll never be able to get the transformation they want.